Are They Really Local?

 -

-Expertise without the bureaucracy: Local techs often have deeper knowledge of regional building styles (think older Milwaukee homes) and pest behaviors here, leading to more effective, preventive strategies rather than just reactive sprays.
+Expertise without the bureaucracy: Local techs often have deeper knowledge of regional cycles and pest behaviors here, leading to more effective, preventive strategies rather than just reactive sprays.

 In short, local often means more thoughtful, tailored care that feels like partnering with a neighbor rather than a faceless corporation.